ruotianluo/rtutils/README.md

 - Using ddp training
 - replace_ddp_sampler is True (default to be True); and you are not manually setting any train loader sampler.
 - Fixed batch_size and fixed dataset.
 (It would also work if batch_size or dataset changes, but it just will not be a "correct" resume.)
+- It won't work with your existing checkpoints because the existing checkpoint doesn't have total_batch_idx saved.

 Expected behavior:
 - If you ctrl-C the training, the trainer will save a "last" checkpoint at current iteration (you can try this with in examples/pl_deterministic_sampler.py now); or you can write your own callback that saves checkpoint at middle of an epoch (e.g. every k iterations).